 - Salmon- Add this roasted side dish to a Salmon or other fish main dish for a nutritionally packed meal.

 Store uneaten roasted vegetables in an air tight container, in the refrigerator, for 3-4 days.
+Store uncooked sunchokes in a plastic bag for 1-2 weeks.
+Ours lasted in the refrigerator without spoiling for some time.

 Reheat leftovers in the microwave, or crisp again in an air fryer.
+We love using the air fryer method for crispness.

 These ingredients don't stand up well to freezing.

-Top tip
+Top Tip

-You can cook the sunchokes with the the skins on or off depending on preference.
+You can cook the sunchokes with the skins on or off depending on preference.
 I prefer to keep the skin on because they taste great and it's easier to prepare.
 If eating raw with hummus or another dip, be sure to skin the sunchoke.

 Recipe